Nagsclimate/Nagsclimate.github.io/_pages/papers.md

 2023/12 | Hydro-Meteorological Data Analysis for Climate Change Studies. *National Institute of Hydrology, Roorkee, India*. |

-2023/12 | Monsoon School on Urban Floods. *[Interdisciplinary Center For Water Research](https://icwar.iisc.ac.in/),[Indian Institute of Science](https://iisc.ac.in/), Bangalore, India*. |
+2023/12 | Monsoon School on Urban Floods. *Interdisciplinary Center For Water Research, Indian Institute of Science, Bangalore, India* |

-2023/05 | Computer Applications in Water Resources Engineering - 2023. *Department of Civil Engineering, [National Institute of Technology](https://www.nitrkl.ac.in/), Rourkela, India*. |
+2023/05 | Computer Applications in Water Resources Engineering - 2023. *Department of Civil Engineering, National Institute of Technology, Rourkela, India*. |

-2023/12 | Engineering Hydrology. *[Interdisciplinary Center For Water Research](https://icwar.iisc.ac.in/),[Indian Institute of Science](https://iisc.ac.in/), Bangalore, India*. |
+2023/12 | Engineering Hydrology. *Interdisciplinary Center For Water Research, Indian Institute of Science, Bangalore, India*. |

-2023/06 | Urban Mesoscale Modelling Systems For Predictions of Weather Extremes. *[Interdisciplinary Center For Water Research](https://icwar.iisc.ac.in/),[Indian Institute of Science](https://iisc.ac.in/), Bangalore, India* |

-2022/06 | Urban Mesoscale Modelling Systems For Predictions of Weather Extremes. *[IIT Bhubaneswar](https://old.iitbbs.ac.in/earth-ocean-home.php?code=oc), India.* |
+2022/06 | Urban Mesoscale Modelling Systems For Predictions of Weather Extremes. *IIT Bhubaneswar, India.* |

-2022/03 | Air and Water Pollution Monitoring and Management at *[Jawaharlal Nehru University](https://jnuenvis.nic.in//JNUENVISGSDP/index.html), New Delhi India.* |
+2022/03 | Air and Water Pollution Monitoring and Management at *Jawaharlal Nehru University, New Delhi India.* |

 2021/03 | Geo spatial applications for disaster risk management. *Centre for Space Science and Technology Education in Asia and the Pacific, Dehradun, India.* |

 2021/03 | Nature-based Solutions for Disaster and Climate Resilience. *PEDRR and UN Environment Programme with support from the European Commission*. |

-2021/03 | Concepts in Measurement, Laboratory Experiment and Modelling of Atmospheric Aerosols.*Dept of Civil Engineering Indian Institute of Technology Madras.* |
+2021/03 | Concepts in Measurement, Laboratory Experiment and Modelling of Atmospheric Aerosols. *Dept of Civil Engineering Indian Institute of Technology Madras.* |

 2020/05 | Extreme Heat and Cities (Invited). *[Phoenix Sustainability Initiative seminar](https://eco.uchicago.edu/2021/04/14/calendar-of-events-phoenix-sustainability-initiative/), University of Chicago, IL, USA.* |